briedelosreyes/iautoagent-contractor-portal/DATABASE_CHANGELOG.md

 ## Current Migration Position

-- Latest verified migration: `36D.12`
+- Latest verified production migration: `36D.12`
+- Completed inspection queries: `37.18` and `37.19`
-- Next available migration: `36D.13`
+- Next available schema-changing migration: `36D.13`
+- Query 37 is superseded and must not be reused.
-- Existing migration numbers must not be reused or renumbered.
+- Existing migration and inspection query numbers must not be reused or renumbered.